DobrinAlexandru/keybase-test/keybase.md

 I hereby claim:

-  * I am psobot on github.
+  * I am dobrinalexandru on github.
-  * I am psobot (https://keybase.io/alexdobrin) on keybase.
+  * I am alexdobrin (https://keybase.io/alexdobrin) on keybase.
-  * I have a public key whose fingerprint is B8C4 380D 42A7 C58C 9528  93AD 66BD 052C A0BF 6065
+  * I have a public key ASBWFOpCLt5yclyBjjkXOjD1XrCqTWEFlrsxz8KYL7mEVAo

 To claim this, I am signing this object: